bobcarterirl/bobcarterirl.github.io/hsl/containers/array/_posts/2018-11-22-initialization.md

 // ...
 ```

 That's it: we should now be able to initialize an `array` in all four ways mentioned above, and the compiler should be able to deduce the template arguments we intended, even when we don't provide any.
-In the next post, we'll define the member types.
+In the next post, we'll discuss how to access the elements of an `array`.

 [IntroPost]: /hsl/2018/11/16/introduction.html
 [GitHubRepo]: https://github.com/bobcarterirl/homebrew-stl